-In this article and the abundant reference material you will find why exercises such as “memory of weight and colour”, or “maze in front of mirror” which we prescribe in our treatments are valuable to improve brain function and eventually lead to growth and health, not only at the cortical level, but also, as described in this article, at the cerebellum level.
+In the article and abundant reference material below you will learn why Mendability exercises such as “Memory of weight and color” or “Maze in front of mirror” are valuable to improve brain function and eventually lead to growth and health, not only at the cortical level, but also, as described in this article, at the level of the cerebellum.

-The cerebellum (Latin for little brain) is a region of the brain playing an important role in motor control.
-It is also involved in some cognitive functions such as attention and language, and in some emotional functions such as regulating fear and pleasure responses.
+The cerebellum (Latin for little brain) is a region of the brain that plays an important role in motor control.
+It is also involved in some cognitive functions, such as attention and language, and in some emotional functions, such as regulating fear and pleasure responses.

 Nature Publishing Group http://neurosci.nature.com

 The cerebellum coordinates eye and hand tracking movementsR.
-C. Miall1, G. Z. Reckess2 and H. Imamizu, 638 nature neuroscience • volume 4 no 6 • june 2001
+C. Miall, G. Z. Reckess and H. Imamizu, 638 nature neuroscience • volume 4 no 6 • June 2001

 The cerebellum is thought to help coordinate movement.
 We tested this using functional magnetic resonance imaging (fMRI) of the human brain during visually guided tracking tasks requiring varying degrees of eye–hand coordination.
 The cerebellum was more active during independent rather than coordinated eye and hand tracking.
 However, in three further tasks, we also found parametric increases in cerebellar blood oxygenation signal (BOLD) as eye–hand coordination increased.
 Thus, the cerebellar BOLD signal has a non-monotonic relationship to tracking performance, with high activity during both coordinated and independent conditions.